tommiranta/udacity-data-engineer-nanodegree/04-data-lake/README.md

 ## Files and folders
 * `dl.cfg` configuration file for the ETL process.
 * `etl.py` script executes the ETL process.
+* `spark-analytics.ipynb` notebook that can be used as starting point for data analysis.

 ## Pre-requisites